Willson Contreras Player Props: Cardinals vs. Marlins

 Willson Contreras At The Plate

-- He has scored in 35.1% of his games this year, with two or more runs scored in 8.1%.
+- He has scored a run in 26 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.